osdevisnot/sorvor/examples/react-counter/README.md

 ## available commands

-`yarn start` - starts a live reload dev server
+`yarn start` - starts a live reload dev server at [http://localhost:1234](http://localhost:1234)

-`yarn build` - build the project for production with minification and sourcemaps
+`yarn build` - build the project with minification and sourcemaps

+`yarn dist` - builds `couter.js` as a library for distribution to NPM